By Martin Sliwinski, Divorce and Family Law Attorney

 Second, if the affair has an adverse effect on your children, then it can be a factor in the allocation of parenting time or decision making for the children.
 This typically occurs if your spouse’s affair gets in the way of their ability or willingness to parent your children, or if the person your spouse has an affair with is a danger to the children.

 Ultimately, being a No-Fault State allows Illinois law to no longer focus on blame or fault—and instead prioritizes the logical distribution of assets and the best interests of the minor children.

 It is important to hire an attorney who understands your values.
 If you are looking for a divorce attorney, contact Stern Perkoski Mendez for a free consultation.
-We can be reached at (847) 868-9584 and can meet you at our offices in Evanston, Chicago and Lake Forest, or at another location.
+We can be reached at (847) 868-9584 and can meet you at our offices in Evanston, Chicago, Lake Forest and Oak Brook, or at another location.

 Disclaimer: Please note that everything in this article is general legal information.
 This article should not be interpreted as legal advice.